-Effect of Agitation on the Photon Yields and on the Settling of the Biomass on the biomass production and on the utilization of the photons.
+The objective of these experiments was to understand and measure the effect of agitation (mechanical and/or gaseous) on the biomass production and on the utilization of the photons.
 A process whose algal growth is well performing under conditions of slight agitation constitutes a very economical approach to production.
-A decrease in the agitation or the aeration could have direct impact on the growth of the algae or on their segregation in the reactor (settling or adhesion).
+A decrease in the agitation or the aeration could have